 - A. Introduction

 - B. The Auerbach Framework

 - 1. The government budget constraint

 - 2. Auerbach's calculation

 - 3. One immediate implication

 - C. Implementing the Framework for the United States Today

 - 1. Characterizing current policy

 - 2. Results

 - D. Discussion

 - 1. What's driving the results?

 - a.
 Demography

 - b.
 Growth in medical spending

 - c.
 Policy decisions made over the period 2001-2008

 - 2. Uncertainty

 - a.
 How uncertain are these estimates?

 - b.
 How does uncertainty affect optimal policy?

 - E. Where Do We Go from Here?

 - 1. What would a social planner do?

 - a.
 Save more

 - b.
 Work more

 - c.
 Not use all the available medical technology?

 - d.
 Market complications

 - e.
 The bottom line

+- f.
+Interactions with the short-run macroeconomic crisis

 - 2. What would happen if we tried to stay on our current path?

 - a.
 Lower national saving

 - b.
 Some type of crisis or meltdown

 - c.
 Disruptions at the individual level

 - 3. What is likely to happen?
 A prediction